Oahu Hawaii Travel Guide / Everything You Need to Know

 Surfing the North Shore of Oahu

-During the summer months when the surf subsides, the area is great for swimming, snorkeling, and sunbathing on the North Shore’s pristine beaches.
-Haleiwa is a charming little walkable surf town on the North Shore with local boutiques, surf shops, and restaurants.
-Check out our guide to North Shore, Oahu for our recommendations on where to eat, stay, and play.
+During the summer months, when the surf subsides, the area is great for swimming, snorkeling, and sunbathing on pristine beaches.
+Haleiwa is a charming little walkable surf town with local boutiques, surf shops, and restaurants.
+Check out our guide to North Shore, Oahu, for our recommendations on where to eat, stay, and play.

 The Windward Coast